wjakob/nanobind/docs/api_extra.rst

    This templated type alias creates an ``Eigen::Map<..>`` with flexible strides for zero-copy data exchange between Eigen and NumPy.

+.. cpp:type:: DStride1 = Eigen::Stride<Eigen::Dynamic, 1>

+   Like :cpp:type:`DStride`, but with a *unit inner stride* fixed at compile time.
+It accepts an arbitrary outer stride while requiring a contiguous inner dimension.
+Fixing the inner stride this way preserves Eigen's vectorization, which is otherwise disabled when the inner stride is dynamic.
+See the section on :ref:`auto-vectorization <eigen_vectorization>` for details.

+.. cpp:type:: template <typename T> DRef1 = Eigen::Ref<T, 0, DStride1>

+   Variant of :cpp:type:`DRef` that uses :cpp:type:`DStride1`.
+Use it instead of :cpp:type:`DRef` in performance-critical bindings to retain Eigen's vectorization.
+The contiguous inner dimension must match the storage order of ``T`` (a row-major ``T`` for C-contiguous arrays, a column-major ``T`` for F-contiguous arrays).

+.. cpp:type:: template <typename T> DMap1 = Eigen::Map<T, 0, DStride1>

+   Variant of :cpp:type:`DMap` that uses :cpp:type:`DStride1`.

 .. _chrono_conversions:

 Timestamp and duration conversions